Deakin Edge, Federation Square

 The Rodrigo concerto enjoyed a few successful stretches, mainly in the central Adagio.
 Michael Dahlenburg left the cello ranks to conduct, Molly Kadarauch coming on to flesh out the numbers.
 From the start, Denoth presented a studied, laboured reading in which some notes simply disappeared, most noticeably in the decrescendo before the first movement’s cello solo.
 The uncertainties continued with some awkward scale passages and misjudged rasgueado chords.
 In the second movement, it was hard to fault the first cadenza, but just as hard to warm to the second one; in the build-up to this latter, I suspect that Denoth lost his place.

 The weakest of the concerto’s movements, its concluding Allegro gentile, did little to help the guest’s strike rate.
-Instead of striking a neat balance between courtly sprightliness and earthy vigour, the reading proved pedestrian, although you quickly learned to look forward to Dahlenburg’s tuttis.
+Instead of finding a neat balance between courtly sprightliness and earthy vigour, the reading proved pedestrian, although you quickly learned to look forward to Dahlenburg’s tuttis.
 The soloist was in all sorts of strife, to the point where some of the anticipated orchestral cueing-in became a matter of (informed) luck as expected flurries failed to start on time or continue; at one point, Denoth made no attempt at a particularly active scale run.
 Full marks, then, to the young conductor for shepherding his forces through what is a spectacularly transparent score.

 Now we find out (Saturday morning) that the guest soloist was ill, his place being taken this afternoon at the Recital Centre by Slava Grigoryan.
 I’m sorry to hear it, of course, but why wasn’t the Australian guitarist brought in before this particular night?
 And if not him, then his brother or one of a plethora of local guitarists who would have nearly all these items – the Malats Serenata, perhaps not – under his/her belt?